-Provided student space is available, admission to CA is accomplished by a parent-student interview with the Headmaster and Administrative Assistant, receipt of completed application, the previous school year's standardized test scores, and current/final report card, payment of all enrollment fees, and approval from the administration and Board of Directors.
-Students may be required to take an entrance exam as criterion for placement.
+Provided student space is available, admission to CA is accomplished by a parent-student interview with the Head of School and School Counselor, receipt of completed application, the previous school year's standardized test scores, and current/final report card, payment of all enrollment fees, and approval from the administration and Board of Directors.
+Students may be required to take an entrance or placement exam as criterion to determine admission or grade placement.
+A \$25 fee for the exam will be assessed.

 A child must be 3 or 4 years of age before September 30 in order to begin Pre-K3/4.
-A child must be 5 years of age before September 30 in order to be eligible to begin regular kindergarten.
-A child must be 6 years of age before September 30 and have completed kindergarten or other approved program before said student will be eligible to begin 1st grade.
+A child must be 5 years of age before September 30 in order to be eligible to begin kindergarten.
+A child must be 6 years of age before September 30 and have completed kindergarten or another approved program before said student will be eligible to begin 1st grade.